Using Release Tags ¶

 - Latest product version

-- Latest build image enhancements and fixes from our current sprint
+- Latest build image enhancements and fixes from our current sprint in progress

-- Runs on the Linux Alpine OS
+- Linux Alpine as the container base OS

 Example: pingidentity/pingfederate:edge

-, pingidentity/pingfederate:10.2.2-edge
+, pingidentity/pingfederate:11.1.0-edge

 latest ¶